4 Common Communication Styles In Love Relationships (And The Workplace)

 Healthy communication doesn't require that you share information or handle conflict exactly the same way.
 In fact, it's often our differences that make us more interesting, even more attractive to another person.

-Positive and productive communication between couples is more about mutual respect and a mutual desire to make sure the each person feels heard and understood.
+Positive and productive communication between couples is more about mutual respect and a mutual desire to make sure each person feels heard and understood.

 It’s about talking and listening in a way that is kind, flexible, and considerate.